RhysMarch/automating_the_boring_stuff/README.md

 5. Once 23:55, the automation process begins.
 6. The script opens the booking URL, logs you in with the provided email and password in the config.json file.
 7. You authenticate the login with microsoft authenticator.
-8. You are directed to the volleyball booking table and the script checks the available bookings, from 21:00 to 12:00.
+8. You are directed to the volleyball booking table, the script waits til 00:00, refreshes the page and then the script checks the available bookings, from 21:00 to 12:00.
 Picking the latest booking possible.

 <br>